KhartesViewer/khartes/README.md

 At the moment, your *Fragment View* is blank, because you have not yet created any fragments.

-Instead, focus on the 3 Data Slices.
-These 3 windows represent 3 mutually perpendicular slices through the 3D data volume.
-The 3 slices meet in the middle of each window, where the crosshairs intersect.
+Instead, focus on the three Data Slices.
+These three windows represent three mutually perpendicular slices through the 3D data volume.
+The three slices meet in the middle of each window, where the crosshairs intersect.

 #### Staying oriented